lowRISC/ibex/README.md

 ## Configuration

-The core can be configured to ones need by disabling non-needed capabilities in `/include/riscv_config.sv`.
+The core can be configured by enabling and disabling capabilities in `/include/riscv_config.sv`.
 You can find some example configurations in `/scripts/example_configs/`.

 To overwrite, test, synthesize, and generate a clean version of all these configurations use the tool `scripts/ri5cly-manage.py`.